lucasvegi/Elixir-Refactorings/README.md

 * __Examples:__ An example of using this __*refactoring to remove concurrency*__ can be seen in eliminating the code smell [Code organization by process][Code organization by process].
 Here, we have a code that previously used processes, callbacks, and message passing where a simpler regular module and a function call would have enough.
 This refactoring allowed for the improvement of code quality without altering its behavior.

+* __Side-conditions:__
+  * To perform this refactoring, it is necessary to be able to replace process callbacks with conventional function calls without making changes to the public interfaces of the refactored module.

 [▲ back to Index](#table-of-contents)
 ___